tcampanella/bravonext-test/README.md

 Two main entities exist, ShoppingList and ReceiptList, which contain respectively a list of ShoppingBaskets (a series of items to be bought) and Receipts (a series of items just bought, together with the total cost and amount of taxes).
 A ReceiptList is created out of an Existing ShoppingList, which must be created (instantiated) before it (the same concept is applied to Receipts-ShoppingBaskets and ReceiptItems-ShoppingItems).
 A ShoppingBasket contains a variable number of ShoppingItems, while a Receipt contains a variable number of ReceiptItems.
 Each ReceiptItem, Receipt and ReceiptList will always have access to the corresponding entity (ShoppingItem, ShoppingBasket, ShoppingList).

+No additional library/framework has been used in this project